tlvaldepena/vectorsurv.org/_docs/index.md

 title: Documentation
 permalink: /docs/
 ---
-Use the links to the right to find helpful information on using that page in the Gateway.
+Use the links to the right to find helpful information on entering data in the Gateway.